No one may speak for the dead, no one may interpret their mutilated dreams and visions.

 Meaning

-“No one may speak for the dead, no one may interpret their mutilated dreams and visions.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+In the quote “No one may speak for the dead, no one may interpret their mutilated dreams and visions.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme